 The fluoride ion comes from the element fluorine.
 Fluoride, either applied topically to erupted teeth, or ingested orally (called systemic fluoride) during tooth development, helps to prevent tooth decay, strengthen tooth enamel, and reduce the harmful effects of plaque.
 Fluoride also makes the entire tooth structure more resistant to decay and promotes remineralization, which aids in repairing early decay before the damage is even visible.

-- Found in products containing strong concentrations of fluoride (i.e., toothpastes, mouthrinses)
+- Found in products containing mild (available over the counter) or strong (by prescription) concentrations of fluoride (i.e., toothpastes, mouthrinses)

 - Fluoridated varnishes and/or gels either topically applied by a dentist or other oral healthcare professional, or prescribed as an at-home regimen (particularly for persons with a high risk of dental caries)

 - Some bottled water supplies

 Once ingested, systemic fluoride is absorbed via the gastrointestinal tract and distributed and deposited throughout the body via the blood supply.